 - 1. Contravening a term, condition or limitation imposed on the member's certificate of registration. - 2.
 Contravening a standard of practice of the profession or failing to maintain the standard of practice expected of members of the profession. - 3.
-Doing anything to a patient for therapeutic, preventative, palliative, diagnostic, cosmetic or other health-related purposes in a situation in which consent is required by law, without such consent. - 4.
-Delegating a controlled act contrary to the Act or the Regulated Health Professions Act, 1991, or the regulations under either of those Acts. - 5.
+Doing anything to a patient for a therapeutic, preventative, palliative, diagnostic, cosmetic or other health-related purpose in a situation in which a consent is required by law, without such a consent. - 4.
+Delegating a controlled act contrary to the Act or the Regulated Health Professions Act, 1991 or the regulations under either of those Acts. - 5.
 Abusing a patient verbally, physically, psychologically or emotionally. - 6.
 Practising the profession while the member's ability to do so is impaired by any substance. - 7.
-Discontinuing needed professional services unless, - the patient requests the discontinuation; - alternative services are arranged; or - the patient is given a reasonable opportunity to arrange alternative services. - 8.
-Discontinuing professional services contrary to the terms of an agreement between the member and a hospital, nursing home or other facility or agency that provides health services to the public unless, - the discontinuation is requested by the hospital, nursing home or other facility or agency; - alternative services are arranged; or - a reasonable opportunity to arrange alternative services is provided. - 9.
-Practising the profession while the member is in conflict of interest.
+Discontinuing professional services that are needed unless, - i. the patient requests the discontinuation, - ii. alternative services are arranged, or - ii. the patient is given a reasonable opportunity to arrange alternative services. - 8.
+Discontinuing professional services contrary to the terms of an agreement between the member and a hospital, nursing home or other facility or agency that provides health services to the public unless, - i. the discontinuation is requested by the hospital, nursing home or other facility or agency, - ii. alternative services are arranged, or - iii. a reasonable opportunity to arrange alternative services is provided.

-- 10. Giving information about a patient to a person other than the patient, his/her authorized representative, or the member's legal counsel or insurer, except with the consent of the patient or his/her authorized representative or as required or allowed by law. - 11.
+- 9. Practising the profession while the member is in a conflict of interest. - 10.
+Giving information about a patient to a person other than the patient, his or her authorized representative, or the member's legal counsel or insurer, except with the consent of the patient or his or her authorized representative or as required or allowed by law. - 11.
 Breaching an agreement with a patient relating to professional services for the patient or fees for such services. - 12.
 Failing to reveal the nature of a remedy or treatment used by the member following a patient's request to do so. - 13.
-Failing to advise a patient to consult with another health professional when the member knows or ought to know that, - the patient's condition is beyond the scope of practice and competence for the member; - the patient requires the care of another health professional; or - the patient would be most appropriately treated by another health professional. - 14.
+Failing to advise a patient to consult with another health professional when the member knows or ought to know that, - i. the patient's condition is beyond the scope of practice and competence of the member, - ii. the patient requires the care of another health professional, or - iv. the patient would be most appropriately treated by another health professional. - 14.
 Providing a diagnostic or therapeutic service that is not necessary. - 15.
 Failing to maintain the member's practice premises in a safe and sanitary manner.